boazbk/tcs/lec_07_other_models.md

 For the "only if" direction, we need to simulate a NAND-TM program using a $\lambda$ expression.
 First, by [NANDlambdaex](){.ref} we can compute the $NAND$ function, and hence _every_ finite function, using the $\lambda$ calculus.
-Thus the main task boils down to simulating the _arrays_ of NAND++ using the _lists_ of the enhanced λ calculus.
+Thus the main task boils down to simulating the _arrays_ of NAND-TM using the _lists_ of the enhanced λ calculus.

 We will encode each array `A` of NAND-TM program by a list $L$ of the NAND-CIRC program.
 For the index variable `i`, we will have a special list $I$ that has $1$ only in the location corresponding to the value of `i`.